- About WHOA!

 Kuala Gandah Elephant Sanctuary, Lanchang

-Welcome to WHOA!
 To enquire this adventure, there is an enquiry button at the end of the page.
-If you have read this page before, you may enquire here without scrolling down.
+If you have already read this page, you may ENQUIRE HERE without scrolling down.

 The Resident Elephants at the Centre

 The centre houses a number of resident elephants which were brought in from Thailand and Myanmar.
 These elephants are trained and used in translocation exercise of catching problem wild elephants in throughout Peninsular Malaysia.
 The centre also looks after orphaned elephants to ensure their continued survival.

 The Peninsular Malaysian elephants belongs to the Asian elephants (Elephas maximus) is listed as a critically endangered species, with less than 40,000 wild elephants in Asia, including a maximum of 1,200 wild elephants in Peninsular Malaysia.
 Protecting the Asian elephants help safeguard thousands of other species within its habitat.
 The elephant creates vital natural pathways by knocking over trees, allowing smaller species to feed, as well as dispersing plant seeds in its dung.
 However, due to habitat loss, elephants are forced to hunt for food in convert areas surrounding forest such as plantations, where they raid crops on a massive scale.
 This is why the translocation team has such a dire responsibility to move these elephants, to prevent them from otherwise being shot by farmers, or simply dying of starvation.

 The elephant sanctuary welcomes any form of assistance and support.
 Contributions and donations can be made directly when visiting the centre in person.